Bunker-D/engram/notes.md

 Fundamentally, `LayoutBuilder` and `MatrixBasedLayoutBuilder` don't need the list of characters.
 And the number of characters and keys do not need to match — and so the cost matrices and frequency matrices don't need to have matching sizes.
 However, all cost matrices must have matching size.
 Same for frequency matrices.

+## `MatrixBasedLayoutBuilder`

+> [!TIP]
+> *Why the possibility to have different bigram frequencies?*
+>
+> Let say you want to integrate to the scoring the times where letters are typed after each other but separated by a space (for example *o*→*b* when typing “foo bar”).
+Those “skip-grams” would come with their specific costs/scores, but also their specific frequencies.

+Why flexibility?

 ```mermaid
 classDiagram